 Medication-Assisted Treatment with Naltrexone Therapy

-But without medication-assisted treatment, people really don't do well.
-If you think of people who go into jail, and maybe they've been in jail for 3 months or 6 months or sometimes even 5 years, and almost all of them relapse as soon as they get out of jail and they have access to the drug again.
+But without medication-assisted treatment, some people struggle.
+If you think of people who go into jail, and maybe they've been in jail for 3 months or 6 months or sometimes even 5 years, and almost all of them relapse as soon as they get out of jail and they have access to opioids again.
 It's just such a powerful addiction.
 We're not really quite sure why it's worse than other addictions, like alcohol or even other drugs like cocaine.
 But opioid addiction has a very high relapse rate.

 UNDERSTANDING ACCELERATED OPIOID DETOX